derek-dorey/NetworkSimulator/README.txt

 For this iteration our design decisions were:

-To filter through all comments made on previous iterations and ensure that weaddress anything that was an outstanding issue.
+To filter through all comments made on previous iterations and ensure that we address anything that was an outstanding issue.
 Also refactoring the code and removing all "code smells" was very important as well so our implementation of this iteration was strongly influenced by this.